Ode to Motherhood

 Our days in Saigon were pure bliss.
 We soaked up the French Colonial architecture and admired the explosion of flowers and happiness.
 We also visited To Am (which in Vietnamese means “warm nest”) Nursery, the orphanage I lived in for more than eight months.
 Today, it’s a luxurious upscale French spa with the friendliest staff.
 From there we flew to Da Nang, where I was born and where we enjoyed the world’s best seafood.

 Finally, we visited Nha Trang, one of the most beautiful places imaginable, to meet my birth mother, who’d last seen me when I was 5 months old.
 She told me she’d thought of me every day since.
 I was overwhelmed by her warmth and kindness.
 Our reunion was more than I could have ever hoped for and something I struggle to express in words.
-I discovered that I was voluntarily given up for adoption by my family, whom I assume understood war and poverty, and intuitively knew I’d have a better life in America.
+I discovered that I was given up for child adoption by my family to a foster parent, whom I assume understood war and poverty, and intuitively knew I’d have a better life in America.

 The author and her adoptive mother in 1974